weiran-aitech/shift_schedule/README.md

 # Intelligent Shift Scheduling
 智能排班

 Ceating and revising an employee shift schedule can be an extremely complex optimization problem.
-This App are powered by following features:
+This App provids a smart way to solve such problems.
+It is powered by following features:
 1. Models and solves a wide range of shift scheduling problems which are categorized by different number of shifts per day.
 Currently,  1/2/3/4/5/6/7/8 shifts/day are suppored.
 2. A variety of basic shift constraints are presented for scheduling selection.
 They can be combined/grouped to form very complicated contraints to cope with different real world requirements.
 3. Incremental and iterative optimization is the core strategy in building a satisfactory shift schedule.